 \prf We may assume $T$ has quantifier elimination.
 Then $\tp(c/A)$ is determined by the isomorphism type of $A(c)$ over $A$.
 Now since $\G(A(c))=\G(A)$, any $L_0$-isomorphism $A(c) \to A(c')$ is automatically an $L$-isomorphism. \eprf

-\<{lem} Assume $T$ is obtained from $T_0$ by expanding a linearly ordered sort $\G$ of $L_0$, and that in $T_0$, a type is stably dominated if and only if it is orthogonal to $\G$.
-Then the following properties of a type on $V$ over $\Uu$ are equivalent: \<{enumerate} \item $p$ is stably dominated. \item $p$ is generically stable. \item $p$ is orthogonal to $\G$. \item The restriction $p_{0}$ of $p$ to $L_0$ is stably dominated. \>{enumerate} \>{lem}
+\begin{lem} Assume $T$ is obtained from $T_0$ by expanding a linearly ordered sort $\G$ of $L_0$, and that in $T_0$, a type is stably dominated if and only if it is orthogonal to $\G$. \tcb{Let $V$ be an $L_0$-definable set.} Then the following properties of a type on $V$ over $\Uu$ are equivalent: \begin{enumerate} \item $p$ is stably dominated; \item $p$ is generically stable; \item $p$ is orthogonal to $\G$; \item the restriction $p_{0}$ of $p$ to $L_0$ is stably dominated. \end{enumerate} \end{lem}

 \prf The implication (1) to (2) is true in any theory, and so is (2) to (3) given that $\G$ is linearly ordered.
 Also in any theory (3) implies that $p_0$ is orthogonal to $\G$, so by the assumption on $T_0$, $p$ is stably dominated, hence (4).
-Finally, given that $p_0$ is stably dominated and generates a type $p$ of $L$ (\lemref{2v6}), it is clear that this type is also stably dominated.
-Using the terminology from \cite{hhm} p.
-37, say $p$ is dominated via some definable $*$-functions $f: V \to D$, with $D$ a stable ind-definable set of $T_0$.
+Finally, let $p_0$ be stably dominated and generating a type $p$ of \tcb{$T$} (\lemref{2v6}), let us prove this type is also stably dominated.
+Using the terminology from \cite{hhm} p.~37, say $p$ is dominated via some $*$-definable functions $f: V \to D$, with $D$ a stable ind-definable set of $T_0$.

 Since $T$ is obtained by expanding $\G$, which is orthogonal to $D$, the set $D$ remains stable in $T$.
 Now for any base $A$ of $T$ we have that $p |A$ is implied by $p_0 |A$, hence by $(f_{*}(p_0)|A)(f(x))$, hence by $(f_{*}(p)|A)(f(x))$.
 So (4) implies (1). \eprf